PEABODY ENERGY CORP (BTU)

 Nicholas J. Chirekos

-No overboarding, attendance above 75%, serves as an audit committee financial expert, and the TSR underperformance trigger does not apply.
+No overboarding, attendance above 75%, serves as an audit committee financial expert, and BTU's peer-relative TSR gap is well within the allowable range.

 ✓ FOR